olle/talk-query-response/README.md

     response: library/books.sci-fi#42
     body:
-      Neuromancer
+      "Neuromancer"
-      Snow Crash
+      "Snow Crash"
-      I, Robot
+      "I, Robot"

-We're in luck, we've got a response!
-The information above represents a Response to the Query we published.
-It is directed back to the address from the Query, and carries a body or payload of information which may be of interest to the Query publisher.
+We're in luck.
+We got a response!
+The information above represents a response to the query we published.
+It's sent to the address from the query, and carries a body or payload of information which may be of interest to us.

-The response does not have to convey its publisher, which allows us to reason about exchange of information without the notion of _"A sends a query to B, which in turn sends a responds to A"_.
-We are ensuring decoupling of the collaborators by having the pattern allow for an _optional_ Response to the provided _address_, rather than a required reply to the _sender_.
-More about that later.
+The response does not have to say who it's from.
+This allows us to think about exchange of information, without the notion of: _"A sends a request to B, which responds to A"_.
+We are making sure that the services are decoupled from each other, by letting the response be an _optional_ message, sent to the _address_ instead of a reply to the _sender_.
+More about this later.

 #### The Asimov collection